salilab/saliweb/doc/altfrontend.rst

 (see :ref:`frontend_module`).
 The module name must match the internal name, with a ``.pm`` extension ('modalt.pm' in this case).

-Finally, instruct the build system to install the alternate frontend (see also :ref:`deploy_build`).
+Finally, instruct the build system to install the alternative frontend (see also :ref:`deploy_build`).
 For the Perl module, use the regular :meth:`~Environment.InstallPerl` method just as for the main frontend.
 For the other components (CGI scripts and HTML/text support files), use the